nabbydude/simple_uncapped_youtube_speed/README.md

 Also adds the hotkey <kbd>:</kbd> (<kbd>Shift</kbd>+<kbd>;</kbd>) to reset speed to 1x.

+These keys and the amount they change by can be modified in the config object at the top of the file.

-Using the settings menu also works, but its visuals are not properly updated when using the hotkeys, and the Custom option hasn't been tested.
+Using the settings menu also works, but the Custom option hasn't been tested.
+Add your desired speed to the script config instead.

 Speed is tracked between videos on the same tab, but not across tabs or through refreshes.